matias-hhh/flaksi/README.md

   }
 ```

-After the server responds, the data from the response body is assinged to an action which could be like this:
+After the server responds, the data from the response body is assinged to an action and if for example the server's response body is ``{success: true}``, the resulting action would be like this:

 ```js
   {